Animals (Pink Floyd album): Recording

-In 1975, Pink Floyd bought a three-storey block of church halls at 35 Britannia Row in Islington, north London.
-Their deal with Harvest Records' parent company EMI for unlimited studio time in return for a reduced percentage of sales had expired, and they converted the building into a recording studio and storage facility.
-Its construction took up most of 1975, and in April 1976 the band started work on their tenth studio album, Animals, at the new facility.
+By 1975, Pink Floyd's deal with Harvest Records' parent company, EMI, for unlimited studio time in return for a reduced percentage of sales had expired.
+That year, Pink Floyd bought a three-storey block of church halls at 35 Britannia Row in Islington, north London.
+They converted it into a recording studio and storage facility, which took up most of 1975.
+In April 1976, Pink Floyd started work on their tenth studio album, Animals, at the new facility.
+It was engineered by a previous Floyd collaborator, Brian Humphries.
+Recording took place at Britannia Row between April 1976 and early 1977.

+With the exception of "Dogs" (co-written by the guitarist, David Gilmour), the tracks were written by the bassist, Roger Waters.
+Gilmour was distracted by the birth of his first child, and contributed little else towards the songwriting.
+The drummer, Nick Mason, and the keyboardist, Richard Wright, contributed less than on previous albums, and Animals was the first Pink Floyd album not to contain a composer's credit for Wright.

-Animals was engineered by a previous Floyd collaborator, Brian Humphries, and recording took place at Britannia Row from April to December 1976, continuing into early 1977.
-"Raving and Drooling" and "You've Got to Be Crazy", two songs previously performed live and considered for Wish You Were Here, reappeared as "Sheep" and "Dogs" respectively.
-They were reworked to fit the new concept, and separated by a Waters-penned composition, "Pigs (Three Different Ones)".
-The only other new composition, "Pigs On The Wing" (split into two parts to start and end the album), contains references to Waters' private life; his new romantic interest was Carolyne Anne Christie (who was married to Rock Scully, manager of the Grateful Dead, when she met Waters).
-With the exception of "Dogs" (co-written by David Gilmour) the album's five tracks were written by Waters.
-Gilmour was distracted by the birth of his first child, and contributed little else towards the songwriting of the album.
-Similarly, neither Mason nor Wright contributed as much as they had on previous albums, and Animals was the first Pink Floyd album not to contain a composer's credit for Wright.
+"Raving and Drooling" and "You've Got to Be Crazy", songs previously performed live and considered for Pink Floyd's 1975 album Wish You Were Here, reappeared as "Sheep" and "Dogs".
+They were reworked to fit the new concept, and separated by "Pigs (Three Different Ones)".
+The only other new composition, "Pigs on the Wing" (split into two parts to start and end the album), references Waters' private life; his new romantic interest was Carolyne Anne Christie, who was married to Rock Scully, the manager of the Grateful Dead, when she met Waters.

 The band had discussed employing another guitarist for future tours, and Snowy White was invited into the studio.
-When Waters and Mason inadvertently erased one of Gilmour's completed guitar solos, White was asked to record a solo on "Pigs on the Wing".
+When Waters and Mason inadvertently erased one of Gilmour's guitar solos, White was asked to record a solo on "Pigs on the Wing".
 Although his performance was omitted from the vinyl release, it was included on the 8-track cartridge version.
 White performed on the Animals tour.
-Mason recalled that he enjoyed working on Animals more than Wish You Were Here.
+Mason recalled enjoying working on Animals more than Wish You Were Here.